Rebound’s Role in Trump’s Fuel Economy Rollback

 Keep up with Energy Institute blogs, research, and events on Twitter @energyathaas

-James M. Sallee is an Assistant Professor in the Department of Agricultural and Resource Economics at UC Berkeley, a Research Associate of the Energy Institute at Haas, and a Faculty Research Fellow of the National Bureau of Economic Research.
+James M. Sallee is an Associate Professor in the Department of Agricultural and Resource Economics at UC Berkeley, a Research Associate of the Energy Institute at Haas, and a Faculty Research Fellow of the National Bureau of Economic Research.
 He is a public economist who studies topics related to energy, the environment and taxation.
 Much of his work evaluates policies aimed at mitigating greenhouse gas emissions related to the use of automobiles.